harryhanYuhao/guide_for_self_studying_programming/design/structure.md

 I plan this book to contain the following sessions:

 - Introduction
+    - Encouragetment to learn coding
     - How to use this book
     - Pre-requisite: set up a computer
         - Chosing hardware and software
         - I recommend Linux